metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Blitzes hitting home for both teams.

 I'm seeing the Jets take chances on all sorts of blitzes, including zero blitzes.

+Two successive deep throws from Tyrod Taylor, the second going for a touchdown despite a pass interference penalty.